-1. For either sensor, peel back any Kapton tape, then before removing the board, mark the outline of its position with a permanent fine-point felt-tip marker.
+1. For any of the sensors, peel back any Kapton tape, then before removing the board, mark the outline of its position with a permanent fine-point felt-tip marker.

 2. Pry up the sensor board with a razor knife.